-Gull et al (2020), investigate the effect of export along with Government spending on education on growth of economic in case of Pakistan by using Annual data from 1972 to 2018.
-The results of Autoregressive Distributed Lag approach shows positive impact of export along with Government spending on Education on GDP growth in Pakistan.
+Gull et al (2020), investigate the effect of export along with Government spending on education on growth of economic in Pakistan by utilizing Annual data from 1972 to 2018.
+The results of AutoRegressive Distributed Lag approach show positive impact of export along with Government spending on Education on GDP growth in Pakistan.
 How farm exports and exchange rates effect Pakistan's economic growth is examined by Huo et al (2020).
 The study used time series data spanning the years 1980-2017.
 Imports and exports have a positive and considerable impact on the economy, while the exchange rate has a positive but negligible impact.
 Matuzeviciute et al (2020), exploring the effect of balance of Trade on GDP growth in countries of European Union.
 A panel data was estimated from1998 to 2018 for analysis.
 The research applied Ordinary Least Square (OLS) method of multi-component regression analysis.
 The result of OLS method shows that deficit in trade balance have negative impact on economic growth.

 In Pakistan, Shoukat et al. (2018) examine the relationship between Exports, Imports, and Economic Growth.
 From 1972 to 2009, the study used annual time series data.
 Error Correlation Model (ECM) demonstrates that imports, exports, and economic growth have a long-term relationship.
 Imports and exports, according to the report, are vital to Pakistan's economic progress.
 Ahmed et al (2018), observe the effect of rate of Inflation, Imports, Exports and Tax on Economic Growth in Pakistan.
 The study used annual data from 1977 to 2016.
 The study also used Johenson co-integration test for the purpose.
 The result of Johenson co-integration test shows negative relationship of inflation, imports and taxes on GDP growth and Positive relationship of exports on economic growth in Pakistan.

-Fatemah and Qayyum (2018), scrutinize the effect of Exports on the economy growth in case of Pakistan.
 The study utilized the data from 1971 to 2016.
-The study also applied Johnson Maximum Likelihood test for the findings.
+The study also applied Johnson

+Maximum Likelihood test for the findings.
 The results of the study show that export put positive impact with labor force, investment and domestic credit to private sector on growth of economy in Pakistan.